COLLECTION GUIDES

 Julia Minot (1823-1875)

-Julia was born on 23 January 1823 to William Minot and Louisa Davis.
-For many years she was an invalid and died on 22 March 1875 unmarried.
+Julia Minot was born on 23 January 1823 to William Minot and Louisa Davis Minot.
+For many years, she was an invalid, and she died on 22 March 1875.

 Louisa Davis Minot (1788-1858)

-Louisa was born on 10 May 1788 to Daniel Davis and Lois Freeman.
-She married William Minot in 1810 and became mother to William, Francis and Julia.
-When William Minot II married she became Katharine Sedgwick Minot's mother-in-law.
-She died on 21 January 1858.
+Louisa Davis Minot was born on 10 May 1788 to Daniel Davis and Lois Freeman Davis.
+She married William Minot in 1810, and their children were William Minot II, Francis Minot, and Julia Minot.
+Louisa died on 21 January 1858.

 Robert Sedgwick Minot (1856-1910)

-The son of William Minot II and Katharine Sedgwick Minot was born on 10th August 1856.
-He married Abby Howe, daughter of William Wayland Manning of Michigan in January 1883 and had four children.
-He died on 15 May 1910 in Dover.
+Robert Sedgwick Minot, the son of William Minot II and Katharine Sedgwick Minot, was born on 10 August 1856.
+In January 1883, he married Abby Howe Manning, daughter of William Wayland Manning of Michigan, and the couple had four children.
+Robert died on 15 May 1910 in Dover, Massachusetts.

 William Minot III (1849-1900)

-William, the third son of William Minot II and Katharine Sedgwick Minot, was born on 7 May 1849.
-In 1868 he graduated from Harvard Law School.
-He married Elizabeth Vredenburgh Van Pelt on 4 June 1882 and they had four children.
-On 30 November 1900, he died in Boston.
+William Minot III, the third son of William Minot II and Katharine Sedgwick Minot, was born on 7 May 1849.
+In 1868, he graduated from Harvard Law School.
+He married Elizabeth Vredenburgh Van Pelt on 4 June 1882, and they had four children.
+He died in Boston on 30 November 1900.

 Catharine Maria Sedgwick (1789-1867)

-Catharine Maria was born on 28 December 1789 to Theodore Sedgwick and Pamela Dwight, in Stockbridge.
-She shared a close relationship with her brothers Theodore II, Henry Dwight, Robert and Charles.
-She eventually became one of America's most popular authors producing novels such as Redwood (1824) and Hope Leslie (1827).
-She remained unmarried until her death on 31 July 1867, which occurred while living with her nephew, William Minot II.
+Catharine Maria Sedgwick was born on 28 December 1789 in Stockbridge, Massachusetts, to Theodore Sedgwick and Pamela Dwight Sedgwick.
+She shared a close relationship with her brothers Theodore, Henry, Robert, and Charles.
+She eventually became one of America's most popular authors, writing novels such as Redwood (1824) and Hope Leslie (1827).
+She never married and was living with her nephew William Minot II when she died on 31 July 1867.

-Elizabeth was born on 27 January 1824 to Robert Sedgwick and Elizabeth Dana Ellery.
-She was the cousin of Katharine Sedgwick Minot (their fathers were brothers).
+Elizabeth Ellery Sedgwick was born on 27 January 1824 to Robert Sedgwick and Elizabeth Dana Ellery Sedgwick.
+She was a cousin of Katharine Sedgwick Minot (their fathers were brothers).
 Elizabeth married Francis James Child in 1860 and had four children.
-She died in Cambridge in 1898.
+She died in Cambridge, Massachusetts, in 1898.

 Jane Sedgwick (1821-1889)

-Jane was born on 20 February 1821 to Henry Dwight Sedgwick and Jane Minot.
-She was the cousin of Katharine Sedgwick Minot and died unmarried on 12 February 1889 in Washington D.C.
+Jane Sedgwick was born on 20 February 1821 to Henry Dwight Sedgwick and Jane Minot Sedgwick.
+She was a cousin of Katharine Sedgwick Minot.
+She died on 12 February 1889 in Washington, D.C.

 Louisa Tellkampf Sedgwick

-Louisa was the wife of William Dwight Sedgwick and sister-in-law to Katharine Sedgwick Minot.
-She married William in 1857 in her hometown of Hanover, Germany and they had three daughters.
+Louisa Tellkampf Sedgwick was the wife of William Dwight Sedgwick and sister-in-law to Katharine Sedgwick Minot.
+She married William in 1857 in her hometown of Hanover, Germany, and they had three daughters.
 Following her husband death during the Civil War, she looked after her daughters until her own death in 1879.

 Maria Banyer Sedgwick

-Maria was born on 8 December 1813 to Theodore Sedgwick II and Susan Anne Livingston Ridley.
-She was the cousin of Katharine Sedgwick Minot and died on 5th September 1883.
+Maria Banyer Sedgwick was born on 8 December 1813 to Theodore Sedgwick II and Susan Anne Livingston Ridley Sedgwick.
+She was a cousin of Katharine Sedgwick Minot.
+She died on 5 September 1883.

 Robert Sedgwick (1787-1841)

-The son of Judge Theodore Sedgwick and Pamela Dwight was born on 6th June 1787.
-He was the older brother of Katharine's Sedgwick Minot's father, Charles Sedgwick.
+Robert Sedgwick, the son of Judge Theodore Sedgwick and Pamela Dwight Sedgwick, was born on 6 June 1787.
+He was the older brother of Katharine Sedgwick Minot's father, Charles Sedgwick.
 Robert graduated from Williams College in 1804 and became a well-known lawyer in New York City.
-On 21 August 1822 he married Elizabeth Dana Ellery of Newport, Rhode Island and they had eight children.
-He died of apoplexy at Sachems Head, Connecticut on 2 September 1841.
+On 21 August 1822, he married Elizabeth Dana Ellery of Newport, Rhode Island, and they had eight children.
+He died of apoplexy at Sachems Head, Connecticut, on 2 September 1841.

-Susan was born on 24 May 1788 to Matthew Ridley and Catherine Livingston.
-She married Theodore Sedgwick II, the uncle of Katharine Maria Sedgwick on 28 November 1808.
+Susan Anne Livingston Ridley was born on 24 May 1788 to Matthew Ridley and Catherine Livingston Ridley.
+She married Theodore Sedgwick II, the uncle of Katharine Maria Sedgwick, on 28 November 1808.
 Susan died at Stockbridge on 20 January 1867.

 Frances Watson

-The daughter of Ebenezer Watson and Frances Sedgwick was born on 21 September 1811.
-Frances and Katharine Sedgwick Minot were cousins (Katharine's father and Frances' mother were siblings).
+Frances Watson, the daughter of Ebenezer Watson and Frances Sedgwick Watson, was born on 21 September 1811.
+Frances and Katharine Sedgwick Minot were cousins (Katharine's father and Frances's mother were siblings).

-Mary was born on 20 January 1813 to Stephen Hathaway and Lydia Swain.
-She was married on 1 July 1833 to Robert Sedgwick Watson, the son of Ebenezer Watson and Frances Sedgwick.
-Her maiden name was Mary Taber Hathaway and she had a twin, Sarah Swain Hathaway who was married to John Murray Forbes.
-She died in Milton on 20 December 1890.
+Mary Taber Hathaway was born on 20 January 1813 to Stephen Hathaway and Lydia Swain Hathaway.
+She was married on 1 July 1833 to Robert Sedgwick Watson, the son of Ebenezer Watson and Frances Sedgwick Watson.
+She had a twin sister, Sarah Swain Hathaway, who married John Murray Forbes.
+She died in Milton, Massachusetts, on 20 December 1890.

 Sources